age-series/ElectricalAge2/README.md

 Content is currently licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

-See the [Contributing Document](CONTRIBUTING.md) for more details on development and licensing details.
+See the [Contributing Document](docs/CONTRIBUTING.md) for more details on development and licensing details.

-## Codacy Dashboard

-Click [here](https://app.codacy.com/gh/eln2/eln2/dashboard) for the Codacy Dashboard (code quality tool and test coverage verification)